 How do I register to vote?

-- In person: Register at your county Board of Elections or at any New York State agency-based voter registration center, which include city and state universities of New York, the Office for the Aging and the Department of Social Services.
+- In person: Register at your county board of elections or at any New York State agency-based voter registration center, which include city and state universities of New York, the Office for the Aging and the Department of Social Services.

 How can I get an absentee ballot?
-Are there important deadlines?

 Can I track my absentee ballot?

 Yes.
 New York City voters can track their ballots with the city board of elections online tracker.
 Voters living outside the city should contact their county board of elections to track their ballots.
 New Yorkers who serve in the U.S. military or live overseas can use the New York Board of Elections online tracker.

 Can I vote in person before Election Day?